auth0/rules/rules/sends-sms-with-twilio.md

 # Notify users if login happens from a different IP and machine

 This rule checks if the user has changed device or location since last login and sends him an SMS if that happened.
 Location & device are computed as a hash of the `userAgent` and the `IP address`.
-SMS are sent through [Twilio](http://www.twilio.com).
+SMS are sent through [Twilio](http://www.twilio.com) and uses the `user.phone` property.
+If it is not available, then everything is ignored; but signature is computed.

 ```
 function (user, context, callback) {
   var currentFingerprint = clientFingerprint();

   user.persistent.lastDeviceFingerPrint = currentFingerprint;

+  if( !user.phone ) return callback(null, user, context);

   if( !user.lastDeviceFingerPrint || user.lastDeviceFingerPrint === currentFingerprint ) {
           return callback(null, user, context);